Pharmacy

 This fact sheet provides a summary of the EPAP data collected and analyzed following Hurricane Gustav from September 2, 2008 to October 31, 2008.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet provides a summary of the EPAP data collected and analyzed following Hurricane Ike from September 12, 2008 to December 15, 2008.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The Emergency Prescription Assistance Program (EPAP) is funded by the Stafford Act and designed to help disaster survivors access prescription medicines.
 EPAP can also be activated by the Public Health Service Act under the authority of the National Disaster Medical System (NDMS).
 The program utilizes normal business operations (e.g., electronic prescription claims processing, utilization of the normal pharmaceutical supply chain for distribution and dispensing) to pay for prescription medications for eligible persons.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet provides a summary of the EPAP data collected and analyzed following Superstorm Sandy for New Jersey and New York through October 30, 2013.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet provides a summary of the EPAP data collected and analyzed following the Louisiana flooding from August 19, 2016 to September 20, 2016.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet provides a summary of the EPAP data collected and analyzed following Hurricanes Irma and Maria for Puerto Rico only from November 2, 2017 to May 18, 2018.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This fact sheet provides a summary of the EPAP data collected and analyzed following Hurricanes Irma and Maria for the U.S. Virgin Islands only from November 2, 2017 to September 15, 2018.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This document provides a summary of the EPAP data collected and analyzed for the following natural disasters in 2018: Hurricanes Irma and Maria, U.S. Virgin Islands; Hurricane Michael, Florida; Typhoon Mangkhut and Yutu, Mariana Islands; and California Wildfires.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

-The purpose of the EPAP is to perform the activities related to processing claims for prescription medications, vaccines, specific medical supplies and certain durable medical equipment for designated eligible individuals in a Federally-identified disaster area.
+The purpose of the EPAP is to perform the activities related to processing claims for prescription medications, vaccines, specific medical supplies and certain durable medical equipment for designated eligible individuals in a federally identified disaster area.
 The activation of EPAP is requested through the states' department of health in their emergency management agency.
 The program can then provide a 30-day supply of covered drugs and medical supplies that can be renewed every 30 days for as long as EPAP is active.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Evaluation and Studies: General